Len-PGH/serverless_examples/serverless_receptionist.md

 ## Signalwire AI Serverless Receptionist

 In the realm of artificial intelligence and conversational systems, configuring virtual assistants to handle tasks and interactions is crucial.
-In this article, we'll dive into a JSON configuration snippet that outlines the behavior of the Signalwire AI Serverless Receptionist for customer support.
+In this article, we'll dive into a JSON configuration snippet that outlines the behavior of the Signalwire AI Serverless Receptionist for customer support with the option to transfer the call to a specific person.
 Let's break down each component step by step.
 Version and Sections

 ```